KomaEc/crown/README.md

 # Ownership and Lifetime guided C to Rust Refactoring

+## Some hard TODOs on the implementation side
+1. In ownership analysis, if we have `p = null`, then the post value of `p` should be asserted to null

 ## Usage
 This tool is now able to infer an approximate fat/thin signature for struct and function definitions.
 To test it on the 'buffer' benchmark, do
 ```shell